pdbesse/portfolio/README.md

 In the resume section, the user is presented with a button to download my resume, as well as a list of skills and technologies I've learned.

-In the contact section, the user is presented with a form for first name, last name, email address, and message.
+In the contact section, the user is presented with a form for first name, last name, email address, subject, and message.

 ---